zombodb/zombodb/ZQL.md

 # Query Syntax

-The ZomboDB query syntax is designed with many conveniences for text-search operations.
+ZQL is designed with many conveniences for text-search operations.

 An example query might look like: